 All submissions are reviewed at least by two experts.
 Even though an Editor usually needs two independent reviews, a single negative review is sufficient to decide if the Editor agrees with the report.
 The identity of reviewers remain anonymous and not disclosed unless the reviewers give permission.
 All submissions will be subject to a blind peer review (Anonymous Reviewer).
-The Editor evaluates the reviews' opinions and makes a recommendation to the Editorial Board, who makes the final decision.
+The Editor evaluates the reviews' opinions and makes make the final decision.
 Based on the recommendations,

-The decision of the Board is communicated by the Editor to the Author.
-It is worth mentioning that the acceptance rate is currently 25%.
+It is worth mentioning that the acceptance rate is currently 45%.

 Submission of Revised Manuscripts

-When authors have revised their manuscript in response to the referees' comments, they are asked to add their replies to the comments on the first page of their revised manuscript for onward transmission to the reviewers.
+When authors have revised their manuscript in response to the reviewers' comments, they are asked to add their replies to the comments as an attachment to their revised manuscript for onward transmission to the reviewers.
 The revised version may be returned to the original reviewers who are then asked whether the revisions have been carried out satisfactorily.
 Depending on the reviewers' comments, the article may be accepted or re-review.

 Decision on Manuscript

 Within 30 days of the manuscript's rejection, authors can appeal the decision by getting in touch with the editorial office (firstname.lastname@example.org).
 The appeal must be supported with text modifications and a concise (one-page) explanation of why the manuscript should be reconsidered.
 Appeal must clarify the importance and the merits of the paper if it was rejected by editors for not meeting the ASR's mandate or for not meeting the standards of ASR for novelty and importance.
 The appeal must address technical questions raised by the reviewers.
-Your appeal should address the acceptance criteria of ASR.
-Take note that, in the event that your submission was rejected at the initial stage, you will require additional information or arguments that go above what the editor was read during the review process.
+Take note that, in the event that your submission was rejected at the initial stage, you will require additional information or arguments that go above what the editor has read during the review process.
 This will enable the editor to determine whether your article deserves to be considered again.